Kirkwood Club Handbook

 • College-Supported Groups: Groups that are organized by a Kirkwood department.
 This includes groups like Student Ambassadors (Admissions), Active Minds (Counseling Services), and Veterans Club (Veterans Affairs).

 • Academic and Honor Organizations: Groups formed with a connection to a specific academic department or general academic area.
-Examples include Phi Theta Kappa Honor Society, Student Nurses Association, Ag Tech Club, and Business Professionals of America (BPA).
+Examples include Phi Theta Kappa Honor Society, Student Nurses Association, Ag Business Club, and Business Professionals of America (BPA).

 Club and Organization Guidelines

-On an annual basis (by Oct.
-15), each club and organization will adjust their current constitution or confirm it is still up to date.
 Each year, Student Life will also ask individual clubs and organizations to self-identify which (if any) of the student learning outcomes set by the college best relate to the mission/goals of their group.
 Note that it is not required that clubs and organizations meet any of Kirkwood’s student learning outcomes.
 Rather, it’s just the opportunity to gather information and get a sense of how Kirkwood’s clubs and organizations relate to these student learning outcomes.
 These include:

 • Analytic Inquiry: Graduates will examine complex questions and problems and integrate resources, theories, and practical approaches to make decisions and propose solutions.